-- Ensure that your planned activities follow the requirements of the Code of Conduct in the Management Plan, the Environmental Guidelines in Appendices A and B, the guidelines for Non-Governmental Visitors in Appendix C, and the specific guidelines that apply within management zones (Appendices D and E). - Plan all activities such as scientific experiments, installation of equipment, travel, camps, fuel handling, and waste management, with the aim of minimizing environmental impacts. - Ensure that all equipment, supplies and packaging are planned so as to minimize the amount of waste generated. - To help prevent the unintended introduction of nonnative species, thoroughly clean all equipment (including backpacks, carry-bags and tents), clothing and footwear before travel to the Area.
+- 7. Ensure that your planned activities follow the requirements of the Code of Conduct in the Management Plan, the Environmental Guidelines in Appendices A and B, the guidelines for Non-Governmental Visitors in Appendix C, and the specific guidelines that apply within Restricted Zones (Appendix D). - 8.
+Plan all activities such as scientific experiments, installation of equipment, travel, camps, fuel handling, and waste management, with the aim of minimizing environmental impacts. - 9.
+Ensure that all equipment, supplies and packaging are planned so as to minimize the amount of waste generated. - To help prevent the unintended introduction of non-native species, thoroughly clean all equipment (including backpacks, carry-bags and tents), clothing and footwear before travel to the Area.